mniet2009/shell-scripting-projects/README.md

 # AWS S3 Event Triggering

-You can also watch the entire implementation using the below mentioned YouTube video
+You can also watch the entire implementation using the below mentioned YouTube video.

 https://youtu.be/qLZ-s7wvK7w